Large deviations for the 3D dimer model: Introduction

 In three dimensions, we will also derive an LDP for random perfect matchings on finite regions approximating a continuum domain $R$, with boundary conditions chosen so that the flux through the boundary approximates a continuum boundary flow $b$, in a sense we will explain below.
 As in two dimensions, the rate function $I_b(\cdot)$ is a function of an asymptotic flow $g\in AF(R)$ and is (up to an additive constant) equal to

-where the additive constant is $C = \max_{f\in AF(R,b)} \Ent(f)$.
+where the additive constant is $C = \max_{f\in AF(R,b)} \Ent(f)$ ($I_b$ depends on $b$ because of this constant).
 We interpret \eqref{eqn::3dent} as the three-dimensional analog of \eqref{eqn::2dent}.
 The function $\ent(s)$ is the maximal \textit{specific entropy} of a measure with mean current $s\in \mc O$.
 It turns out that for every $s \in \mc O$ there exists an \textit{ergodic Gibbs measure} of mean current $s$ that achieves this maximal entropy $\ent(s)$.
 This essentially follows from the strict concavity of $\ent$ when $s$ is in the interior of $\mc O$, and can also be checked for $s \in \partial \mc O$.
 See Theorem~\ref{theorem: existence of gibbs} and Theorem~\ref{thm: extremal_entropy}.

 To state our theorems, we need a way of fixing for each $n$ a region $R_n$ that approximates a continuum region $R$, such that boundary flow corresponding to $R_n$ approximates a continuum boundary flow $b$ on $\partial R$.
 The precise analog of the statement given in \cite{cohn2001variational} is not exactly true in 3D, due to subtleties related to the fact that in 3D the function $\ent$ can be nonzero even on the boundary of $\mc O$ (see Section~\ref{sec:extreme}).
 To briefly illustrate what can go wrong, consider a finite region $S$ tiled with only three types of tiles: north, east and up.
 Then every vertex $x = (x_1,x_2,x_3)$ with $x_1+x_2+x_3 = c$ (with $c$ even) must be connected to a vertex $y$ with $y_1+y_2+y_3 = c+1$, and vice versa.
 The vertices with coordinate sums in $\{c, c+1 \}$ thus form a ``slab'' of points that are only connected to each other, and one can use Hall's matching theorem to show that this must be the case for {\em any} tiling of $S$.
 Thus we can view $S$ as a stack of two-dimensional slabs, where the tilings within the different slabs are independent of each other.
 These slabs could alternate between brickwork patterns (one slab has only east-going tiles, the next has only north-going tiles, the next has only up-going tiles, etc.) but they could also all be nonzero-entropy mixtures of the three tile types.
 Rescalings of both types of $S$ might approximate the same continuum $(R,b)$, but the corresponding uniform-random-tiling measures would have very different entropy and very different large deviation behavior (see Example \ref{ex:hb_false} and Section~\ref{sec:extreme}).